Skip to content

 Handler Lifetime Management

-// WARNING: This handler is singleton - dependencies resolved once!
+// WARNING: This handler is cached - dependencies resolved once!

 public class OrderHandler